Ankle Fracture Open Reduction and Internal Fixation

 Your ankle is unstable

-In these cases, ORIF can place your bones back into the right position, increasing the chance that your bone will heal normally.
+In these cases, ORIF can place your bones back into the right position, increasing the chance that your bone will heal the right way.
 You might need ORIF for a fracture that occurs anywhere along your ankle.

 What are the risks of ankle fracture open reduction and internal fixation?

 Most people do very well with ORIF for their ankle fracture.
-But some rare complications do occasionally happen.
+But some rare complications can happen.
 Possible complications include:

 Your own risk of complications may vary according to your age, how and where your ankle is broken, and your other health conditions.
 For example, people with low bone mass or diabetes may be at greater risk of some complications.
 Smokers may also have an increased risk.
 Ask your healthcare provider about the risks that most apply to you.